DannyArends/UM-HET3/README.md

 The folder [Predictions/](./Predictions/) contains all the code used to predict lifespan either by using random forest on covariates, as well as our two novel approaches ways of performing polygenic risk prediction (not in the paper, but in the biorxiv version).

 The folder [Old/](./Old/) contains the old & deprecated code not used anymore, or which was used to do one off analysis.

+### Coding Convention for Progressive QTL Mapping

+The code for progressive QTL mapping in this repository follows specific conventions to ensure consistency and clarity.
+The analysis relies on a genetic map created from Monsterplex Capture DNA-Sequencing and Sequenom MassARRAY data.
+The codebase is designed to handle the complex genetic structure of the UM-HET3 population, a four-way cross derived from four distinct parental strains.

+Before data is formatted for R/Qtl v1, genotypes are coded as follows:

+AA for the BALB/cByJ strain
+BB for the C57BL/6J strain
+CC for the C3H/HeJ strain
+DD for the DBA/2J strain

+The code also accounts for phase-known alleles where the counterpart is uncertain or not imputed.
+These are represented with a question mark.
+For example, a genotype with an A allele from one parent and an unknown allele from the other is coded as A?.
+Similarly, an unknown allele combined with a known C allele is represented as ?C. This convention allows the analysis to proceed even with incomplete genotyping data, maintaining the integrity of the genetic map.

 ### Contributing 🙌